nikclayton/powercoders.org/site/content/city/lausanne.md

     text: >-
       If you are an IT company, an agency or an IT department in Romandie, are eager to support a refugee during an internship and are eventually able to offer an IT job in the long-run, join us.
-For more information, check out our [slide
+For more information, have a look at our [slide
       deck](https://docs.google.com/presentation/d/1oUgSKAxwL3C5ccBMnVeQaTTHv4-dWdSUQsPsUkBEwBo/edit#slide=id.g3af7b31b61_0_30).